-- A. Deadline - I. Bids for winter and spring sports (badminton, basketball, curling, rugby, team handball, wrestling) will be accepted at the Annual Planning Meeting (APM) ~16 months prior to the event.
+- I. Bids for winter and spring sports (badminton, basketball, curling, rugby, team handball, wrestling) will be accepted at the Annual Planning Meeting (APM) ~16 months before to the event.
 The deadline for bids to be received for this meeting is November 1. - II.
-Bids for fall sports (golf, cross country, football, and volleyball) will be accepted at the Annual General Meeting (AGM) ~16 prior to the event.
+Bids for fall sports (golf, cross country, football, and volleyball) will be accepted at the Annual General Meeting (AGM) ~16 before to the event.
 The deadline for bids to be received for this meeting is April 1. - III.
 Submit bids to both the ASAA and the zone. - IV.
 If there is more than one bid from a zone, the zone will vote/determine which bid will move forward to ASAA and the zone manager will inform the ASAA office of their choice immediately following their respective zone meeting. - V. Bids will only be considered and voted on one year at a time. - VI.
-A bid form must still be submitted for events that are in rotation. - B. Executive Committee Review - I. All bids received by the deadline will be reviewed by the ASAA Executive at a meeting prior to the APM or AGM as appropriate.
+A bid form must still be submitted for events that are in rotation.

+B. Executive Committee Review

+- I. All bids received by the deadline will be reviewed by the ASAA Executive at a meeting prior to the APM or AGM as appropriate.
 The ASAA will work with bid applicants to ensure bids are complete. - II.
 The Executive will either accept or reject applications.
-Accepted applications will be forwarded to the ASAA Board for ratification at the appropriate meeting (APM or AGM). - C. Board Review & Acceptance - I. If the Board has no concerns with bid applications accepted by the Executive, those championships with only one bid by the respective deadline will win the right to host by acclamation and no presentation by the host is required. - II.
-In those championships where more than one acceptable bid application has been received, a written ballot of the Board will determine the winning bid following a five-minute presentation - III.
-Note: AV Presentation can be powerpoint or video; the 5-minute timeline will be strictly observed. - IV.
-Commissioners and the Executive Committee cannot speak to support a particular bid but may speak to address concerns they may have about the ability of a school to host a particular provincial championship. - D. Bids from the Floor - Bids from the floor will not be accepted. - E. Vacant Bids After the APM or AGM
+Accepted applications will be forwarded to the ASAA Board for ratification at the appropriate meeting (APM or AGM).

+C. Board Review & Acceptance

+- If the Board has no concerns with bid applications accepted by the Executive.
+In that case, those championships with only one bid by the respective deadline will win the right to host by acclamation and no presentation by the host is required. - II.
+In those championships where more than one acceptable bid application has been received, a written ballot or Google Form for the Board will determine the winning bid following a five-minute presentation. - III.
+Note: Potential hosts can either submit PowerPoint or video as a presentation; the 5-minute timeline will be strictly observed. - IV.
+Commissioners and the Executive Committee cannot speak to support a particular bid but may speak to address concerns they may have about the ability of a school to host a particular provincial championship.

+D. Bids from the Floor

+Bids from the floor will not be accepted.

+E. Vacant Bids After the APM or AGM

-If there are vacant bids following the APM or AGM, the Executive Committee will seek potential hosts via Zone Secretaries or other means and will review applications at a subsequent Executive meeting.
-At that point, the Executive Committee may accept a bid without approval of the Board, provided they feel the bid applicant has submitted the bid through their zone, and has the ability to successfully host provincials.
-If more than one bid is received, the schools bidding have the option to submit a 5-minute AV presentation as noted in C above.
+If there are vacant bids following the APM or AGM, the Executive Committee will seek potential hosts via Zone Managers or other means and will review applications at a subsequent Executive meeting.
+At that point, the Executive Committee may accept a bid without approval of the Board, provided they feel the bid applicant has submitted the bid through their zone, and can successfully host provincials.
+If more than one bid is received, the schools bidding have the option to submit a 5-minute video or presentation as noted above.